 Some research suggests that in group dynamics, early assertiveness becomes self-enforcing, helping you to project a more capable, confident outward personae.

 Good manners make great meetings

 Productive meetings are built on trust.
 When everyone in the room feels supported it encourages the free flow of ideas which in turn boosts creativity.

 Whether you’re leading a meeting or you’re a team player, try these proven methods to facilitate a constructive discussion:

 - Employ the ‘No Kanye Rule’ – Allow your colleagues to make their points fully and completely, without interruption.
 This shows respect for the speaker and the topic.

 - Support and amplify – When someone makes a strong point, repeat it (in your own words), and give credit to the originator.
 This makes the idea harder to ignore or steal.
 This technique was famously deployed by female staffers during the Obama Administration to enhance their visibility in a male-dominated environment.

 - Simple manners make a big difference – Avoid finger tapping, stifle the yawns, turn mobile devices off, don’t make faces if someone doesn’t agree with you and limit side-talk while others are speaking – you may think people don’t notice inattention and derailing, but they do.

 So next time you’re in a room full of peers and mentors feeling the weight of expectation, just remember the golden rules: bring your wandering mind into the present; give credit where it’s due; prepare answers for anticipated questions; and, most importantly, consider yourself a work in progress.

-Want to improve your business communication skills?
-Check out the free courses available to La Trobe students on Lynda.com such as this.
-Or make an appointment with our Careers Advisors, who can help you develop the skills employers want.
+Want to improve your communication skills?
+Make an appointment with our Career Advisors, who can help you develop the skills employers want.